bytedeco/procamcalib/README.txt

 ==Changes==
+===May 27, 2012 version 0.1===
+ * Started using version numbers, friendly to tools like Maven, and placing packages in a sort of [http://maven2.javacv.googlecode.com/git/ Maven repository]

 ===May 12, 2012===
  * Upgraded support to OpenCV 2.4.0
  * Added `pom.xml` and assembly files for Maven support and changed the directory structure of the source code to match Maven's standard directory layout